-The Bureau will provide a positive recommendation of immunity to the PPSC where a party, corporate or individual, is the first to come forward with evidence of an offence of which the Bureau is unaware, or is the first to bring forward evidence of an offence of which the Bureau is aware but has not yet obtained sufficient proof to warrant a criminal referral.23 In addition, parties who have aided, abetted or counselled an offence may also seek immunity.
-It is important to note that being first-in to the authorities in another jurisdiction will not be sufficient in and of itself to permit a party to take advantage of the Bureau's Immunity Program.
+Bureau is aware but has not yet obtained sufficient proof to warrant a criminal referral.27 In addition, parties who have aided, abetted or counselled an offence may also seek immunity.
+It is important to note that being first in to the authorities in another jurisdiction will not be sufficient in and of itself to permit a party to take advantage of the Bureau's Immunity Program.